Noorul135/zoho-ea-poc/zia/ZIA-AGENT-CONFIG.md

 4. *"Make Bharath Sridhar the owner of Zoho Sign."* → searchComponents(both) → createReference(`p6`,`<new id>`,`Owns`).
 5. *"Import repositories from the 'zoho' GitHub org."* → syncGitHub(`zoho`).
 6. *"Which capabilities have no supporting application?"* → getCapabilityCoverage → highlights zero-coverage rows.
+7. *"What risks affect Zoho CRM?"* → recognize this matches the Application Risk viewpoint → reply with a short summary plus the direct link: `.../?workspace=Zoho%20Corporation&viewpoint=application-risk`.
+8. *(after onboarding a brand-new company "Acme Inc" via bulkBuildGraph)* → immediately call enrichWorkspaceViewpoints(`workspace="Acme Inc"`) before handing the user the dashboard link, so every viewpoint already has real data.